 We expect to use all of the net proceeds from this offering in connection with the Acquisition, as described under the heading "Use of Proceeds."
 The closing of this offering is expected to occur prior to the completion of the Acquisition.
-The notes will be subject to a special mandatory redemption in the event the Sale Agreement governing the Acquisition is terminated or the Acquisition is not consummated on or prior to March 31, 2011.
-In that event, the notes will be redeemed at a special mandatory redemption price equal to 101% of the principal amount thereof plus accrued and unpaid interest, if any, to but excluding the redemption date.
+The 2015 notes and the 2020 notes will be subject to a special mandatory redemption in the event the Sale Agreement governing the Acquisition is terminated or the Acquisition is not consummated on or prior to March 31, 2011.
+In that event, the 2015 notes and the 2020 notes will be redeemed at a special mandatory redemption price equal to 101% of the principal amount thereof plus accrued and unpaid interest, if any, to but excluding the redemption date.

-If such a redemption event occurs, we are required to give written notice to the Trustee, not later than 2:00 p.m. on the immediately following business day, that the notes shall be redeemed.
-Not later than the fifth business day following receipt of such notice, we, or the Trustee on our behalf, will mail notice of redemption to the registered holders of the notes, specifying the redemption date, which shall be the fifth business day following mailing of the notice.
+If such a redemption event occurs, we are required to give written notice to the Trustee, not later than 2:00 p.m. on the immediately following business day, that the 2015 notes and the 2020 notes shall be redeemed.
+Not later than the fifth business day following receipt of such notice, we, or the Trustee on our behalf, will mail notice of redemption to the registered holders of the 2015 notes and the 2020 notes, specifying the redemption date, which shall be the fifth business day following mailing of the notice.
 We will be obligated to pay the redemption price in accordance with the rules of the depository for the notes on the redemption date.